logion-network/logion-backend-ts/resources/mail/README.md

 ## Available variables

-All possible variables are available (for copy/paste) in this template: [all-documented-vars.txt](all-documented-vars.txt)
+All possible variables are available (for copy/paste) in this template: [all-documented-vars.pug](all-documented-vars.pug)

 ### Legal Officer
     legalOfficer.address